USE CODE: SWEETDEAL & SAVE 35%

 We focus on three key elements: ensuring the active ingredients can penetrate the skin effectively, using powerful natural compounds to calm irritation, and offering different formulas to match your specific needs.
 This combination is what makes Dragon a reliable choice for managing the frustrating sensations that come from nerve-related issues in your back and beyond.
 Topical products can be used for many conditions, including muscle pain and nerve-related discomfort, making them a versatile tool in your wellness kit.

-Deeper Relief with Nano Boost Technology
+Go Deeper with Nano Boost Technology

 One of the biggest challenges for any topical cream is getting the active ingredients past the skin’s natural barrier.
 If the soothing compounds just sit on the surface, you won’t get the relief you’re looking for.
 That’s why we use our signature Nano Boost Technology.
 This process breaks down our plant-based ingredients and cannabinoids into tiny, water-soluble particles.